bers31/bernardo.github.io/project_blogger/README.md

-# YC Electric – E-Commerce Website
+# YC Electric – Custom E-Commerce Website

 YC Electric is an e-commerce website developed using the Blogger platform, featuring essential e-commerce functionalities such as user login, product search, and shopping cart.
 The site supports over 100 products and handles an average of 50 transactions per day.